k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Extensible to support new device types with minimal effort if not already supported
 - Works within virtual deployments of Kubernetes that do not have virtualized-iommu support (VFIO No-IOMMU support)

-To deploy workloads with SR-IOV VF this plugin needs to work together with the following two CNI components:
+To deploy workloads with SR-IOV VF or PCI PF, this plugin needs to work together with the following two CNI components:

 - Any CNI meta plugin supporting Device Plugin based network provisioning (Multus CNI, or DANM)

   - Retrieves allocated network device information of a Pod

+- A CNI capable of consuming the network device allocated to the Pod
-- SR-IOV CNI
+  - SR-IOV CNI (for SR-IOV VFs)
     - During Pod creation, plumbs allocated SR-IOV VF to a Pods network namespace using VF information given by the meta plugin
     - On Pod deletion, reset and release the VF from the Pod
+  - Host device CNI (for PCI PFs)
+    - During Pod creation, plumbs the allocated network device to the Pods network namespace using device information given by the meta plugin
+    - On Pod deletion, reset and release the allocated network device from the Pod

 Please follow the [Quick Start](#quick-start) for multi network interface support in Kubernetes.